NitroNatarajan/learn_python_from_krish_naik/README.md

       8. Dictionary comprehension
       9. Practical example and use cases
    11. Tuples in Python
        1. Introduction
        2. Creating tuples
        3. Accessing tuples
        4. Tuple operations
        5. Immutable nature of tuples
        6. Tuple methods
        7. Packing and unpacking tuples
        8. Nested Tuples
        9. Practical Examples
     12. Real-world use case of list
         1. Manage a to-do list
         2. Organizing the student grades
+        3. Student score management
+        4. Manage an inventory
+        5. Analyzing the user feedback
+    13. Function
+        1. Introduction to the function
+        2. Function Definition
+        3. Function calling
+        4. Default parameter
+        5. Variable length arguments
+           1. Positional argument
+           2. keyword argument
+        6. Return statement
+        7. Function practice ex:
+             1. Temperature conversion
+             2. Password strength checker
+             3.  total cost of an item in the shopping cart
+             4. Check if a string is palindrome or not
+             5. Calculate the factorial of a number using the recursion.
+    14. Lambda Function
+         1. Purpose of lambda function
+         2. Syntax and when to use?
          3.